Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 In reality?
 Nope.
 Virtually nothing actually goes for the northern exit point.
 You can keep your troops near it to be absolutely certain, but everything here is going to make for the point flanked by the largest concentration of barracks, namely the one in the east.
 Concentrate your defences here and don't look back.
 You have no heroes to help you, but the big jump in starting funds will make up for their absence.

-You'll face, as ever, some new foes when you take on this stage:
+You'll face, as always, some new foes when you take on this stage:

 Because you still have a bottleneck to work with, this fight isn't too bad, heroes or no heroes.
 Your primary concern is to set up a dedicated contingent of ranged attackers (Elven Archers, not Mortars) which can sit on the central island by the gravestone and pick off the attackers as they move in.
 You really need these guys, as they'll decimate the Wyverns and Imps that flit in halfway through the stage.
 They also provide excellent support for the rest of your force…